Help for Maui fire victims – FEMA benefits and SBA loans

-Attorney Charles Greenfield joins producer/host Coralie Chun Matayoshi to discuss FEMA assistance to individuals impacted by the recent wildfires including housing (e.g. rent, lodging, home repair/replacement) and other expenses (e.g. personal property, medical/dental, transportation, cleaning/removal, child care, funeral), Small Business Administration (SBA) loans for businesses and individuals, and the process for applying for and appealing FEMA and SBA decisions.
+Attorney and international legal aid consultant Charles Greenfield joins producer/host Coralie Chun Matayoshi to discuss FEMA assistance to individuals impacted by the recent wildfires including housing (e.g. rent, lodging, home repair/replacement) and other expenses (e.g. personal property, medical/dental, transportation, cleaning/removal, child care, funeral), Small Business Administration (SBA) loans for businesses and individuals, and the process for applying for and appealing FEMA and SBA decisions.

 A few weeks ago, our island home suffered the worst U.S. wildfire in a century, devastating the town of Lahaina and destroying homes and lives.
 As the former CEO of the Hawaii Red Cross, I know that beyond food, clothing, and shelter, disaster victims need help accessing public benefits and sorting out their legal rights.
 The Hawaii State Bar Association, its Young Lawyers Division, and the Maui County Bar Association immediately set up a free Disaster Legal Hotline to help wildfire victims, just as we did after Hurricane Iniki struck when I was Executive Director of the Bar Association.
 The Legal Aid Society of Hawaii helped to update the legal reference manual used by volunteer attorneys staffing the Hotline.